Gastroesophageal reflux disease and heartburn

 Some physicians are recommending surgery as the treatment of choice for many more patients with chronic GERD, particularly because minimally invasive surgical procedures are becoming more widely available, and only surgery improves regurgitation.
 Furthermore, persistent GERD appears to be much more serious than was previously believed, and the long-term safety of using medication for acid suppression is still uncertain.

-Nevertheless, anti-GERD procedures have many complications and high failure rates.
+Nonetheless, anti-GERD procedures have many complications and high failure rates.
 As with medications, current surgical procedures cannot cure GERD.
 About 15% of patients still require anti-GERD medications after surgery.
 Furthermore, about 40% of surgical patients are at risk for new symptoms after surgery (such as gas, bloating, and trouble swallowing), with most side effects occurring more than a year after surgery.
 Finally, evidence now suggests that surgery does not reduce the risk for esophageal cancer in high-risk patients, such as those with Barrett's esophagus.
 New procedures may improve current results, but at this time patients should consider surgical options very carefully with both a surgeon and their primary doctor.

 Treatments for Barrett's Esophagus